rcauquil/MMS-server/README.md

 # MagicMirror Socket Server - demo

-A simple socket server for a MagicMirror demo
+A basic API and socket server for a MagicMirror demo receiving data from particle webhook.

 ## Installation